Frequently Asked Questions

 Government guidance also explains that training for employees whilst furloughed is allowed on the basis that they are not making money for their employer (or a company linked or associated to their employer), or providing services to their employer.
 Note also that employees undertaking training whilst on furlough must be paid the minimum wage, even if this is more than the 80% of their wage that will be subsidised.

 Providing staff with training whilst on furlough is a great way to enhance their skills without the pressure of their usual workload distracting from their studies.
-Bywater now offers online ISO auditing & business improvement training courses that allow your staff to undertake training at home, in line with government COVID-19 recommendations.
+Bywater now offers online ISO auditing & business improvement training courses within our Virtual Classroom that allow your staff to undertake training at home, in line with government COVID-19 recommendations.

 Further details of the government regulations regarding training whilst furloughed can be viewed here: https://www.gov.uk/guidance/check-if-you-could-be-covered-by-the-coronavirus-job-retention-scheme

 Yes, all of our training courses and exams are available virtually as well as at over 25 venues across the UK.
 IEMA, CQI and IRCA have approved our online exam process and therefore you will receive a certificate upon successful completion in the same way you would with our venue based exams.

 All online and venue based exams are invigilated.
 If you are undertaking the exam online the exam will be invigilated via Zoom, you will be required to leave your webcam and microphone on for the duration of the exam.
 For Lead Auditor exams you will also be required to share your screen.
 Anti-plagiarism software is in place.
 All exams are time limited, you will be provided with a web link to the exam website prior to the start time.
 The invigilator will go through all of the exam instructions with you prior to the exam starting and answer any questions you may have.
 Technical support will be available on the exam date.

 You will be informed prior to the exam date of the full exam process as it does vary depending on the exam you are taking, if you have any questions please contact our team on 0333 123 9001.